If you're here, you either suspect, or you've just found out that, you're having a twin pregnancy.

 Because twins are naturally at higher risk than single babies, they're monitored a whole lot more by your doctor.

 Don't be worried about all these visits and scans though.
-They're there simply to monitor the growth of both of your twins, because on rare occasions there can be issues that affect your twins, but normal scans pick these up, and caught early enough pretty much everything that could affect your twins can be cured.
+They're there simply to monitor the growth of both of your babies, because on rare occasions there can be issues, but normal scans pick these up, and caught early enough pretty much everything that could affect your twins can be cured.

 Despite all of the scans and check ups, when you're not at the hospital, expect to be doing a whole lot less than usual.